-Any unexcused absence from an exam (e.g., because you thought you were supposed to take an online exam) will result in a zero for that exam.
+Any unexcused absence from an exam (e.g., because you thought you were supposed to take an online exam when you are in a section that requires to take on-campus exams) will result in a zero for that exam.
 If conflicts between your personal life and the exam schedule occur, the exam schedule takes priority.
-Having a purchased costly plane tickets or attending a family event or a pre-scheduled wedding or anything not covered by the UF policy does not constitute a reason for an excused absence - such absences must be resolved during the Drop/Add period, if necessary, by dropping the course and taking it in a future semester.
-I have zero flexibility about these policies; asking for an exception only irritates me and discourages you when I deny it, so it is easiest to just not ask.
+Having a purchased costly plane tickets or attending a family event or a pre-scheduled wedding or anything not covered by the UF policy does not constitute a reason for an excused absence - such absences must be resolved during the Drop/Add period, if necessary by dropping the course and taking it in a future semester.
+I have zero flexibility about these policies; asking for an exception only irritates me and discourages you when I deny it, so it is easiest to just not ask because then I am not irritated and you are not frustrated.